serokell/blog-posts/Haskell and Dimensions/article.md

 ##### Principal component analysis

 PCA is one of the simplest procedures of dimensionality reduction.
 PCA is a widely used technique in pattern recognition and data compression.
 The process of computation of principal components reduces to the finding [eigenvectors and eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the given covariance matrix.
 A covariance matrix is a degree of a spread of data in a given observation set.
 An eigenvector is a non-zero vector such that an application of the given linear operator yields the same vector up to a scalar factor, i. e. eigenvalue.
 You may read the more detailed description of PCA and its extensions [here](ftp://statgen.ncsu.edu/pub/thorne/molevoclass/AtchleyOct19.pdf).
-Also, there is a quite inquisitive [visualisation](http://setosa.io/ev/principal-component-analysis/) of this procedure.
+Also, there is quite inquisitive [visualisation](http://setosa.io/ev/principal-component-analysis/) of this procedure.

 PCA works as follows.
 Suppose we have some data set.
 Here and below a data set is some two-dimensional matrix $M \in \mathbb{R}^{n \times m}$ of real numbers and each row represents a single observation.
 On the next step, one needs to subtract the mean from our data set for each dimension to obtain a new equivalent data set which mean equals to zero.
 After that, you compute the covariance matrix, eigenvectors and eigenvalues to form the set of feature vectors.
 There is the statement that eigenvectors of covariance matrix form a new basis in the observed space.
 Eigenvector with the largest eigenvalue forms the axe with the highest dispersion along with it and the lower eigenvalue, the lower dispersions along with the corresponding axe.
 We can drop eigenvectors with the lowest eigenvalues and reduce the dimension with fewer information losses.
 Finally, the reduced principal component matrix is the product of a feature vector matrix and transposed mean-adjusted data set that we have already obtained on the second step.
 Note that, the number of intended principal components is passed as the separate parameter.